Bayerotrochus midas

+Taxonomy

+Bayerotrochus midas was originally described by F. M. Bayer in 1966 (with the original publication dated 1965) under the name Perotrochus midas.
+Subsequent taxonomic revisions transferred the species to the genus Bayerotrochus, which was coined in honor of marine biologist Frederick M. Bayer.
+The accepted taxonomic classification is as follows:

 Description

 The size of the shell varies between 60 mm and 128 mm.
 Dead Bayerotrochus midas can form shallow marine sediments, and can grow at least as long as 78.9mm.

 Distribution

 This species occurs in the Caribbean Sea and the Gulf of Mexico; in the Atlantic Ocean off the Bahamas.
+Bayerotrochus midas is found in warm, tropical to subtropical marine waters of the Atlantic region.